cisco-open/camblet/README.md

-# Nasp
+# Camblet

 ## Introduction

-The [Nasp](https://github.com/cisco-open/nasp) system is a set of projects, which in tandem are capable of enhancing plain old TCP sockets in a frictionless way, so that application developers can focus on their business logic instead of dealing with the complexity of TLS, mTLS, and other security-related concerns.
+The [Camblet](https://github.com/cisco-open/camblet) system is a set of projects, which in tandem are capable of enhancing plain old TCP sockets in a frictionless way, so that application developers can focus on their business logic instead of dealing with the complexity of TLS, mTLS, and other security-related concerns.
 It is doing this seamlessly, no code changes or re-compilations or re-deployments are required.
-You only have to configure Nasp itself, and it will do the rest.
+You only have to configure Camblet itself, and it will do the rest.

 The features are the following:
 - providing zero-trust identity for UNIX TCP sockets through mTLS